Best BBQ recipes and wine pairing

 Whether you’re cooking your favourite cut of meat, going low and slow on something to share, or casually throwing a shrimp on the barbie, the sizzling symphonies and incredible aromas of barbequing are undeniably enticing.

 But where do you start when it comes to barbeque and wine pairing?
 What is the best red wine for BBQ and what is the best white wine for BBQ?
 As a guest, what wine should you bring to a BBQ to impress?

-Take your next backyard get-together to gastronomic heights with our delicious barbeque and wine pairing guide.
-Enjoy beautiful recipes for meats, poultry and seafood, along with grilled vegetables and spectacular salads – all with suggested wine pairings.
+Take your next backyard get-together to delectable new heights with our delicious barbeque and wine pairing guide.
+Enjoy beautiful recipes for meats, chicken and seafood, along with grilled vegetables and spectacular salads – all with suggested wine pairings.

 Shop Best Australian Wine

 BEEF – Shiraz, Mataro/Mourvèdre